New methods to simulate Southern Ocean clouds

 Climate model evaluation using satellite simulators: A like for like methodology

 Modelling clouds and their influence is a significant challenge.
-Most cloud processes happen at scales far smaller than can be simulated by a climate model such as the NZ Earth System
+Most cloud processes happen at scales far smaller than can be simulated by a climate model such as the NZ Earth System Model (NZESM).

 This project will expand on two existing Deep South Challenge projects, focussing on the evaluation and improvement of the NZESM with specific reference to clouds in the Southern Ocean.

 This project will couple a satellite simulator (which replicates what a satellite would “see” of a given cloud distribution) to the NZESM and will apply advanced data analysis to the results, to assess satellite measurements of different kinds of clouds.
 The information produced will help us understand how the NZESM may be misrepresenting clouds, and will help improve the representation of clouds in the model.

-Assoc.
-Prof. Adrian McDonald, University of Canterbury, firstname.lastname@example.org
+Project contact: Adrian McDonald, University of Canterbury

-Other Earth System Modelling and Prediction programme page
+Return to the Earth System Modelling and Prediction programme page

 Latest news and updates